Alton Day of Renewal

 On 26th October we celebrated the 90th birthday of our Chaplain and Spiritual Director Fr Aidan Murray, by presenting him with a book token and his favourite lemon drizzle cake, As you can see in the short video, he was taken completely by surprise, but absolutely delighted!

-Fr Aidan celebrates his actual birthday on 3rd November with members of his family and the Salesian Community in Farnborough.
+Fr Aidan celebrated his actual birthday on 3rd November with members of his family and the Salesian Community in Farnborough.
 Ad multos annos!